zenml-io/zenml/examples/generative_chat/README.md

 This will run it with default arguments which are to query the ZenML docs and Slack channel.
-For your own use case you'll want to change the arguments passed in via a CLI and yuo can see the arguments available to you by running:
+For your own use case you'll want to change the arguments passed in via a CLI and you can see the arguments available to you by running:

 ```shell
 python run.py --help